shop

 The Scottish Deerhound resembles a rough-coated greyhound.
 It is however, larger in size and bone.
 It is one of the tallest sighthounds, with a harsh 3–4-inch long coat and mane, somewhat softer beard and moustache, and softer hair on breast and belly.
 It has small, dark "rose" ears which are soft and folded back against the head unless held semi-erect in excitement.

 The harsh, wiry coat in modern dogs is only seen in various shades of gray (blue-gray is preferred).
-Historically, Deerhounds also could be seen with true brindle, yellow, and red fawn coats, or combinations as recorded in the now oldest & most original breed standard, that of the AKC.
+Historically, Deerhounds also could be seen with true brindle, yellow, and red fawn coats, or combinations as recorded in the now oldest and most original breed standard, that of the AKC.
 19th century Scottish paintings tend to indicate these colors were associated with a wire haired coat, but, with show breeders preferring a dark, longer coat, these genes now appear to be lost.

 The head is long, skull flat, with little stop and a tapering muzzle.
 The eyes are dark, dark brown or hazel in color.
 The teeth should form a level, complete scissor bite.
 The long straight or curved tail, well covered with hair, should almost reach the ground.